New Dallas Company Brings Products and ‘Super Deals’ from Great Female-Owned Brands to You | PaperCity Magazine

 “We all hopped on a call and were like, ‘What if we created a box of sorts where people could choose to support small businesses — particularly female-led small businesses — who have so much overhead and inventory?’”
 Merrill recalls.
 They reached out to 15 different female-led brands in Dallas and Austin.
 “It wasn’t even like a, ‘tell us more’ situation.
 It was just, ‘How can we get involved?
 How can we sell our inventory?’”

 Within a week, 10 brands with strong followings had signed on to be in a HerStory box, 100 of which had already been sold.
 Those who purchased the “small biz box” could choose full-sized products from Beauty Bio, (“Jamie O’Banion has really been behind us from the start,” Merrill says), along with Catherine Lowe’s luxe LoweCo.
-Stationery, a Mi Golondrina headband, seasonal herbs from Gardenuity, ‘super deals’ on items like Miron Crosby’s bespoke cowboy boots (which practically never go on sale), and a virtual membership to Dallas-based boutique gym Grit by Brit.
+Stationery, a Mi Golondrina headband, seasonal herbs from Gardenuity, “super deals” on items like Miron Crosby’s bespoke cowboy boots (which practically never go on sale), and a virtual membership to Dallas-based boutique gym Grit by Brit.
 The box is priced at $149, though the value comes out to around $500.

 “It’s super luxury.
 You’re getting three large products,” Merrill says.
 “The idea isn’t just to curate another box with things you’ll never use, but to find brands and products you’ll love.”